 AI-powered search, the combination of artificial intelligence technologies and search engines, enables semantic and similarity search that goes beyond keyword matching to understand the intent and context of a query.

 The integration of machine learning with Elasticsearch revolutionizes search and data analysis.
-Elasticsearch, known for its real-time search capabilities, can be powered by machine learning algorithms to provide intelligent, context-sensitive results.
+Elasticsearch, known for its real-time search capabilities, can be powered by machine learning algorithms to provide context-sensitive and intelligent results.

 The article's step-by-step guide assumes you have a Jupyter notebook or Python environment to run the code, as well as an accessible instance of Elasticsearch running.
-There are no restrictions, but we recommend using Red Hat OpenShift with the OpenShift AI and Elasticsearch operators.
+There are no restrictions, but we recommend using Red Hat OpenShift Container Platform with the Red Hat OpenShift AI and Elasticsearch (ECK) operators.
 We also recommend creating a sandbox environment through Red Hat Developer, where you can get started simply and quickly, at no cost.

-All demo code can be found in the ml_elasticsearch repository.
+All the code can be found in the tarcis-io/ml_elasticsearch repository.

 1. Machine learning